BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Results and Discussion

 \subsubsection{Purely Quantized Models}

 Table \ref{table:table1} presents the comparison with SOTA Quantized Models without EE on the basis of model quantization configuration, size, GFLOPs, and performance metrics for various datasets.
 BEExformer stands out with a remarkably low 0.12 GFLOPs, compared to quantized models without EE, demonstrating the efficiency of EE in reducing computation during inference.
 By dynamically eliminating processing through a certain number of layers, it avoids full deep-network computation while maintaining a compact 14.26 MB model size, comparable to BiBERT and BiT, and even smaller than BinaryBERT—indicating minimal overhead from EE and SLFN.
 Despite not distilling knowledge from full-precision models like BERT, BEExformer achieves strong benchmark performance, outperforming other BNNs with (1-1) quantization configuration.
-While binarized models (BinaryBERT, BiBERT, BiT) offer small size and low GFLOPs, their performance drops notably on CoLA and RTE, implying that binarization alone is insufficient without mechanisms like EE or SLFN.
-Conversely, TernaryBERT and Q-BERT achieve competitive performance but at the cost of larger size and higher GFLOPs, demonstrating a suboptimal trade-off between performance and efficiency.
-However, BEExformer provides an optimal balance due to integration with SLFN and EE, providing high performance with superior efficiency.
+Among other models, binarized versions of BinaryBERT, BiBERT and BiT offer small size and low GFLOPs, their performance drops notably on CoLA and RTE, implying that binarization alone is insufficient without mechanisms like EE or SLFN.
+In contrast, TernaryBERT and Q-BERT achieve competitive performance but at the cost of larger size and higher GFLOPs, demonstrating a suboptimal trade-off between performance and efficiency.
+Interestingly, BiBERT-6L with 6 layers, experiences just 1.1\% drop in overall performance compared to the default 12 layer BiBERT while surpassing it on STS-B and QNLI.
+This indicates that additional blocks beyond a certain extent does not contribute much to performance, strengthening our EE proposition.
+Furthermore, BEExformer delivers superior performance than BiBERT-6L.
+Despite being larger in size due to the additional EE and SLFN mechanisms, it takes 40\% lower GFLOPs due to EE-based dynamic inference.
+Overall, BEExformer provides an optimal balance due to integration with SLFN and EE, providing high performance with superior efficiency.